Understanding Your Place-Based POI Strategy

 Just as a reminder, we have a strict privacy policy that extends to even what POIs can be added into your system, such as medical and mental health facilities of certain types.

-We ingest location data from our data partner every single day, and we’re able to take this high-frequency information and use it to help you.
+We ingest location data every single day.
 This data registers someone’s location by where their device, such as a phone, is at any given moment throughout a day using GPS coordinates that are registered through the apps they use with location-sharing turned on.
-It all goes through privacy protection, but we are able to know where that person is from, and then we have data about any time they enter your destination, where they go while they are there, and how long they stay.
+It all goes through privacy protection, but we are able to know where that person is from, and then we have data about where they go while they are there, and how long they stay.

 Important to note, though: Even though we want you to divide up your whole destination, it’s really about capturing the visits to places and then filtering them by the area those places are found in.
 Instead of thinking of this as invisible lines that people cross over in your destination, think of it as a way to divide up what places belong to what area.